fujitatomoya/ros2ai/doc/ROSCon2024_ros2ai.md

 <!---
 # Just introduce the motivation quickly with adding extra information.
-# We are gonna talk about these with the following slides as a background including feature plan.
+# We are going to talk about these with the following slides as a background including feature plan.
 --->

 ---